 Advantech® Benjamin Moore® DAP® Flood® Glidden® Hardware House® Lighting Huber® Hunter® Fans Iko® James Hardie® Siding Johns Manville® Louisiana-Pacific® National Hardware® Owens-Corning® Ozco™ Pella® Windows Priefert® Ponderosa Fencing PPG® Reliance® Water Heaters Rust-Oleum® Shoreguard® Vinyl Sheet Piling Simpson Strong-Tie® Stay-Tuff™ Stihl® Valspar® Wolf® Cabinetry YellaWood® Treated Lumber

 Water heaters tend to go out at the worst possible times: when you’re ready for a hot shower after a long day of work, have a sink full of dirty dishes, or need to wash laundry before the stains set in.
 While you can quickly get a new one at McCoy’s, what do you do with the old one?
-Here are some easy steps about how to remove and dispose of an old water heater.
+Here’s how to tackle water heater disposal and some tips on selecting a replacement.

 Next, turn off the water and drain the tank.
 This is much easier than it sounds.
 Turn the water-intake valve all the way off to keep the tank from refilling.
 The intake valve is located on the pipes connecting to the water heater.
 Once the water is turned off, go around your house and turn on all your hot water faucets.
-It sounds strange, we know, but it makes the hot water still in the pipes drain back into the tank.
-Now, when you disconnect your water heater you won’t be surprised by a sudden flow of water coming through the pipes!
+It sounds strange, we know, but it makes the hot water still in the pipes drain back into the tank and helps drain the tank quicker by allowing air to get into the tank when you open the drain valve and release the water.

-Once the water in the pipes finish draining back into the tank, locate the drain valve at the bottom of the tank.
+Once you’ve opened the faucets, locate the drain valve at the bottom of the tank.
 It’ll look like a water hose connection.
 Attach a water hose to the valve and direct the water to an appropriate drainage area like a curb drain or bathtub.
 Open the valve and let the tank empty.
 It will take several minutes for the tank to drain completely.
 Once the water stops flowing, double-check that the tank is empty.
 Remaining water adds extra weight and may exceed weight limits for disposal locations.

 Now you need to disconnect the pipes connected to the water heater.
 Some pipes will have connections that can simply be screwed off, but others will be hard-plumbed (pipes run directly into the tank without connections).
-If your tank is hard-plumbed, the only way to remove it is to saw off the pipes using a hacksaw.
-Be sure to leave enough pipe connected to the wall to install the new water heater.
+If your tank is hard-plumbed, the only way to remove it is to saw off the pipe using a hacksaw, leaving a few inches to connect the new water heater.

 The first option is to recycle your water heater.
 Many local recycling centers or scrap metal collectors accept water heater tanks.
 They can scrap them for valuable metals like steel, copper and brass and reuse the materials.
 Some recycling centers will even pick your water heater up from your house, so before you make the trip out there give them a call and check.